whatwg/urlpattern/explainer.md

 *   In a path pattern, the `/?` sequence would indicate a break between path segments.

-The scheme, host, port, username, and password components of the URLPattern are derived from the provided `baseUrl`.
+The scheme, host, port, username, and password components of the URLPattern are derived from the provided `baseURL`.

 The path pattern string may be relative, in which case it is resolved against the base URL.